Post-processing Guide: From Print to Perfection

 - Acrylic filler: Easy to apply, quick-drying, and sands well.
 It is ideal for filling smaller gaps.

 - Spray filler primer: This special type of spray paint serves as a base coat and also fills microscopic scratches and unevenness.
-Apply a thin layer, let it dry, lightly sand it with fine sandpaper (e.g., 800 grit), and repeat the process if necessary.
-Two to three layers of filler can work wonders on the surface.
+Apply a thin layer, let it dry, lightly sand it with fine sandpaper (800 grit), and repeat the process if necessary.
+Two to three coats of filler can work wonders on the surface.

 If you are printing a large model in parts, you will need to glue them together.

-Painting is the icing on the cake.
-It gives your model its final color, sheen, and a protective layer.
+Painting gives your model its final color, sheen, and a protective layer.

 - Primer: Always start with a primer (ideally the aforementioned spray filler primer).
 It unifies the surface and ensures that the final paint will adhere well.